I’m a Muslim mum and these are my tips on how to make life easier during Ramadan

-In case you need to hear this, we’re all in it together and it’s not just you that feels this way.
-I’m experiencing Ramadan for the second time as a mother and have two young children in tow (a 20 month old and a 9 week old).
+In case you need to hear this, it’s not just you that feels this way.
+I’m experiencing Ramadan for the second time as a mother and have two small children in tow (a 20 month old and a 9 week old).

-To help you get through Ramadan as a mum, here are 8 things that will give you the confidence you need to survive the long days of fasting, help you to connect with God and continue with parenting during this blessed month.
+To help you get through Ramadan as a mum, here are my 8 tips that will give you the confidence to thrive in your faith and family life through this blessed month.

 In the UK, our fasts are 16-17 hours long and let’s be honest, our memory isn’t always going to be great (mum brain doesn’t help either!).
-It sounds so simple, but planning your days out on a piece of paper or on your phone can really help to make you feel like you’ve got it together.
-That way, you can refer to it at points in the day and know what to expect next, without feeling overwhelmed or forgetting anything important.
+It sounds so simple, but making lists and planning your days out on a piece of paper can really help to make you feel like you’ve got it together.
+That way, you can refer to it at points in the day and know what to expect or do next, without feeling overwhelmed or forgetting anything important.

 Make sure to write down each of the five daily prayers within your plan so you can set aside time for the compulsory salah (prayers).
 After that, you can add in any chores or appointments or shopping for Eid gifts.
-However, do be easy on yourself and do not expect that you’ll get the same amount of things done in the day as you would have when you are not fasting.
-It would also be handy to plan a weekly menu, which brings me onto my next tip…
+However, do be easy on yourself and don't expect to get the same amount of things done as you would have when you are not fasting.
+One thing that also may help is planning a weekly menu, which brings me onto my next tip…

-I’d like to think that I’m pretty good at this as I have two kids under two and life is super busy these days!
-Even during a normal week, I actually only cook about twice a week.
+I’d like to think that I’m pretty good at this now that I have two little ones to think about and feed.
+During a normal week, I actually only cook about twice a week.
 I plan my meals to a T, go shopping at the start of the week and batch prep / cook.
-The key to nailing this is making sure you are smart with your ingredients and dishes.
+The key to nailing this is making sure you are smart with your planning, ingredients and dishes.

 I’ll let you in on what a weekly menu could look like for me and how I’ve prepared for it.

-A lasagna is one of the easiest dishes to prepare as you can use sauces from a jar, pre-grated cheese and if it’s a vegetable lasagna, you’re cramming in some goodness.
-Best of all, make a big dish so you can eat it for two days.
+A lasagna is one of the easiest dishes to prepare for your family.
+Use jar sauces, pre-grated cheese and consider making it a vegetable lasagna so you can pack it with some healthy goodness.
+Be sure to make a big dish so you can eat it over two days.
+No-brainer!

 Butter chicken is one of my favourite dishes because it’s so hearty and comforting, which is exactly what you want after a long day of fasting.
 It also keeps in the fridge and freezer really well so you can make it in advance.
-Cook up a big portion of the dish and all you need to do on the day is cook some rice.
-The following day you can pop it on some naan bread with cheese and you’ve got yourself a naan pizza!
+Cook up a big portion of the dish and all you need to do on the day is cook some fresh rice be sure to pre soak the rice to cut down on cooking time).
+The following day you can pop the leftovers on some naan bread with cheese and you’ve got yourself a naan pizza!

 The end of the week is an opportunity to use up any old ingredients from the fridge / freezer and make a stir fry.
-Make sure to stock up on frozen vegetables, frozen prawns and packet sauces to make the dish even more simple and easy.
+Make sure to stock up on frozen vegetables, prawns and packet sauces to take the time out of being in the kitchen.

 Saturday is a great day for a ‘fakeaway’ which can be as simple as taking out some fish you picked up at the supermarket earlier in the week and some oven fries.
-You can also recreate a fillet o fish or chicken wrap.
+You can also create a fish finger sandwich, fillet o fish or chicken wrap.

-If you are pregnant or breastfeeding during Ramadan, you are exempt from fasting (as long as you make it up at a time where you are able to).
-However, if you are planning on fasting, do take advice and guidance from your GP.
-It’s likely that your milk supply can drop during fasting as you're not consuming the calories required to produce milk.
+If you are pregnant or breastfeeding during Ramadan, you don't have to fast (but try and make it up at a time where you're able).
+If you are planning on fasting, take advice and guidance from your GP.
+It’s likely your milk supply will drop during fasting as you're not consuming the calories required to produce milk.

-I’m going to keep it real, Ramadan with children is tiring, especially when they are young.
+I'm not going to sugar coat it; Ramadan with children is tiring, especially when they are young.
 The days are long as you are waking up for suhoor (meal eaten before dawn) and then staying awake until after Taraweeh (additional Ramadan prayer).
-So make sure to take it easy with your to-do-list.
-As mentioned earlier, be realistic and try to only do the things that need to get done.
+So don't be so hard on yourself and take it easy with your to-do-list.
+As mentioned, be realistic and try to only do the things that need to get done.
 Everything else can wait.

 If your child naps, try and nap when they nap.
 Alternatively, tag team with your partner so you can get a break or arrange for your little one to spend some time with their grandparents or a family member.